hcooper/sleep-on-lan/README.md

 - 6 bytes: `0xFF` (magic packet header)
 - 96 bytes: Target MAC address repeated 16 times
 - Total: 102 bytes

+**Important**: The MAC address in the packet must match one of the local network interface MAC addresses on the machine running the daemon.
+Packets with non-matching MAC addresses will be rejected.

 ## Usage